yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 ## Get Data

-We've provided you with some example data to play with, a small subset of the reads in a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see the [study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the [project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
-This is a study using the Drop-seq chemistry, however this tutorial is almost identical to a 10x chemistry.
+We've provided you with some example data to play with, a small subset of the reads in a mouse dataset of fetal growth restriction (){% cite Bacon2018 %}).
+You can also find it in the [study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and in [Array Express](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)), where we downloaded the original FASTQ files.zs This is a study using the Drop-seq chemistry, however this tutorial is almost identical to a 10x chemistry.
 We will point out the one tool parameter change you will need to run 10x samples.
 This data is not carefully curated, standard tutorial data - it's real, it's messy, it desperately needs filtering, it has background RNA running around, and most of all it will give you a chance to practice your analysis as if this data were yours.

 Down-sampled reads and some associated annotation will be imported in your first step.